 Reconstruction establishes limited opportunities to re-create a non-surviving site, landscape, building, structure, or object in all new materials.

-Additional resources include: Guidelineswhich offer general design and technical recommendations to assist in applying the Standards to a specific property; Preservation Briefs which help historic building owners recognize and resolve common problems prior to work; and ITS Bulletinswhich assist building owners in applying the Standards to case-specific rehabilitation projects.
+Additional resources include: Guidelineswhich offer general design and technical recommendations to assist in applying the Standards to a specific property; Preservation Briefs which help historic building owners recognize and resolve common problems prior to work; Preservation Technical Notes which provide practical information on traditional practices and innovative techniques for successfully maintaining and preserving cultural resources; and ITS Bulletinswhich assist building owners in applying the Standards to case-specific rehabilitation projects.
 For example, the preservation brief "Architectural Character" may help an owner or architect identify features or elements that give a building its visual and historic character.
 Other helpful links include: California Office of Historic Preservation California Preservation Foundation National Trust